grz0zrg/fsynth/README.md

  * Global and per sessions settings automatic saving/loading; make use of *localStorage*
  * No authentifications (make use of *localStorage* and is *sessions* based)

- Note : Blue component output of the fragment shader can be used for real-time sounds/visuals sync. (it is unused by the synthesis engine)
+ Note: Blue component output of the fragment shader can be used for real-time sounds/visuals sync or visual feedback of functions/textures/camera. (you can have full RGB output for visuals by turning on the "monophonic" setting)

- Note : WebAudio oscillators and wavetable mode can only have two output channels (l/r) due to obvious performances issues (this may change in the future!)
+ Note: WebAudio oscillators and wavetable mode can only have two output channels (l/r) due to obvious performances issues (this may change in the future!)

 ## MIDI Feature list (Integrated MIDI support with the WebMIDI API):

- * Integrated note-on/note-off messages, note frequency, velocity, MIDI channel and elapsed time are accessible in the fragment shader
+ * Integrated note-on/note-off messages, note frequency, velocity, MIDI channel and elapsed time are accessible in the fragment shader (not shared between users)
  * Polyphony is automatically detected from the GPU capabilities (704 notes with a GeForce GTX 970 GPU, 16 notes is the minimum, maximum also depend on the shader complexity)
  * Hot plugging of MIDI devices are supported
  * MIDI enabled shader inputs